FrontEnd-Guy/frontend-guy/README.md

 # Hello, I'm Pavel! 👋

-I discovered a love for software engineering two years ago, fascinated by the possibilities and potential of AI, which motivated me to start learning to code on my own.
-In 2022, I relocated to the U.S, where I began my life from scratch and quickly adapted to a new role as a CAD Programmer, mastering new technical skills.
-Despite the challenges of moving to a new country, I continued my studies and completed Yandex's rigorous web development program, structured according to Agile principles with hard deadlines and regular reviews, ultimately mastering the MERN stack.
-Now, with extensive training and personal projects under my belt, including some cool AI apps, I am determined to secure a full-time position as a web developer, where I can share my technical skills and passion for innovation.
+Two years ago, I started teaching myself coding because I was fascinated by AI and its possibilities.
+In 2022, I faced a significant life change - moved to the U.S., where I quickly adapted to a new role as a CAD Programmer and mastered new technical skills.
+Despite the challenges of relocating and starting anew, I continued to nurture my love for coding and completed a rigorous web development program by Yandex, learning the MERN stack through hands-on projects and Agile methods.
+Now, with solid training and personal projects, I'm excited to pursue a full-time web developer role where I can contribute my skills and innovate.

 ## 🛠️ My Skills and Tools: